 Jivasu was born and raised in India.
 From a young age, his interests lay in understanding the depths of human consciousness.
 He trained as a paediatrician and after meeting his wife Karen, they moved to the Indian Himalayan foothills to serve marginalized communities.

 Even as he worked as a physician, Jivasu continued his spiritual studies.
 With his medical background, he became deeply interested in the link between science and spirituality.
 Later, he studied integrative mind-body medicine at Harvard Medical School.

-His work focuses on the bio-psychological architecture of what he calls the “natural self.”
-This led him to build a framework titled “Naturality,” which explores the scientific basis of energy, consciousness, complete health, and spiritual experiences.
+Jivasu’s work focuses on the bio-psychological architecture of what he calls the “natural self.”
+This led him to build a framework titled “Naturality,” which explores the scientific basis of energy, consciousness, complete health, and spirituality.

 Jivasu has extensively studied the intersections of biomedicine, neuroscience, acupuncture, meditation, and a variety of ancient wisdom traditions, including Kundalini, Chakras, and Nada Yoga (yoga of sound and music).
-He is able to synthesize a vast array of insights into an easily digestible, modern vernacular that addresses how to accelerate human evolution and growth.
+He is able to synthesize a wide variety of insights into an easily digestible, modern approach that guides people down their own unique spiritual path.

 He is the author of Naturality: A Natural Path of Awakening and Meditation.

-Jivasu teaches integrative mind-body medicine in medical schools worldwide, as well as his training programs of Naturality, Kundalini Yoga, and Nada Yoga.
+Jivasu teaches integrative mind-body medicine in medical schools worldwide, as well as his training programs of Naturality, Kundalini Yoga, and Nada Yog